HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-vce.markdown

 ## Performance

-HandBrake supports the NVIDIA AMD VCE encoder but does not support the VCN (decoder).
+HandBrake supports the AMD VCE encoder but does not support the VCN decoder.

 The CPU will still be used for:

 - Video decoding
 - All video filters
 - Audio encoding